brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 ## Our first build

-OK, let's go for our first build.
-From the app’s roto directory, which `brunch-config.coffee` is (at the same level as `app`, that is) just do:
+OK, let’s go for our first build.
+From the app’s root directory, where `brunch-config.coffee` is (at the same level as `app`) just do:

 ```
 $ node_modules/.bin/brunch build  # Or node_modules\.bin\brunch on Windows